Dhoven23/teensyDrone/README.md

 # teensyDrone
-Extension of CapstoneProject repo for expansion and
+Extension of CapstoneProject repo
+For pull requests, use this version